salu133445/musicgpt/README.md

 ### Download the MuseScore dataset

-For copyright concern, please download the MuseScore data yourselves.
-You may find this repository helpful (https://github.com/Xmader/musescore-dataset).
+For copyright concern, please download the MuseScore dataset yourself.
+You may find this [repository](https://github.com/Xmader/musescore-dataset) helpful.

 ### Prepare the name list